cebe/pdfpc-latex-notes/README.md

 pdfpc-latex-notes
 =================

-Latex Package that allows creating [pdfpc](http://davvil.github.io/pdfpc/) notes file directly from latex file.
+Latex Package that allows creating [pdfpc](http://davvil.github.io/pdfpc/) notes file directly from latex presentation.

 This was created as a result from a [question on stackoverflow](http://tex.stackexchange.com/questions/119191/extract-all-note-tags-from-beamer-as-a-simple-text-file/119267#119267).